Status effect: Removal

+Immunity or mitigation

 In addition, many games have weapons, armor, or other equipment that can mitigate status effects or prevent a character from getting one in the first place.
 Depending on the game, some increase the chance to escape suffering the effect each time the player may potentially receive it, while others grant complete immunity.
 However, sometimes the equipment that is resisting an effect, will in exchange, as a penalty, increase vulnerability against a different effect, offering the player the opportunity to make tactical choices.

-Buffs and debuffs

-In many MMORPGs, the terms buff and debuff are commonly used to describe status effects.
-Some spells or powers may debuff an enemy while buffing an ally at the same time.

-Buffs

-Buff is the term generically used to describe a positive status effect that affects mainly player or enemy statistics (usually cast as a spell).
-Examples of buffs include: